 Important!
 Events captured by CloudTrail show up pretty quickly in the Recent events, but it is not in real-time.
 Although you can refresh the API history, there is still a delay from the time of the event until the time you can view it in the console of up to 15 minutes.
 Unfortunately, there is no way to speed up the occassional delay.
 However, you can continue with this Lab Step and return to the API activity periodically to confirm CloudTrail is enabled and capturing events.

-2. Click the right-arrow and spend a few minutes expanding and viewing the events already logged.
-For example, if you attempted to create a non-unique S3 bucket (such as calebs-bucket in our example) you will see something similar to:
+2. Click on an event and spend a few minutes expanding and viewing the events already logged.
+For example, if you attempted to create an S3 bucket you will see something similar to:

 If you navigated in S3 to the bucket CloudTrail is configured to deliver logs to, you could eventually find the JSON for this (and other) events.
 This is an integrated method for viewing JSON tied to a specific CloudTrail event.
 After completing the lab, those interested in more information should see the CloudTrail Record Contents in the AWS Documentation for details of every entry you might find in the JSON.

-4. Navigate to Services > S3 > YourCloudTrailBucket (calabs-bucket-7 in our example).
+4. Navigate to S3 buckets and select the bucket you created (calabs-bucket-1234 in our example).
 You will see the CloudTrail prefix you configured earlier as a folder.